jc2554/ECE3400-team7/docs/milestone1.md

 # Milestone 1

 ## Goal
-The goal of this milestone was to add line tracking and grid traversing functionality to our robot.
+The goal of this milestone was to add line tracking and grid traversing functionality to our robot, finally testing this by performing a figure 8.

 ## Lab Procedure
 ### Line Detection
- We first tested the functionality of the IR line sensors by reading their output while being held a few millimeters over black and white surfaces.
-Using the measured values, we determined reasonable threshold values for the Arduino to decide if a sensor is over a line.
+We first tested the functionality of the QRE113 IR line sensors by holding them a few millimeters over black and white surfaces and observing their output.
+Using our measurements, we determined reasonable threshold values to determine whether a sensor is over a line.

-We then attached 3 QRE113 analog IR line sensors to the front of our robot, spaced so that, when aligned straight over a line, only the center sensor would read the line, as shown here:
+We then attached 3 QRE113 IR line sensors to the front of our robot, spacing them so that only the center sensor would read a line when the robot is oriented perfectly straight.
+The other two sensors would read only when the robot has skewed in one direction.
+Their placement can be seen here:

 ![](./image/milestone1/1_2.jpg)

-With these sensors, our robot can detect whether it is over and whether it is skewed on a line.
+With these sensors, our robot can detect whether it is positioned straight or at an angle over a line.

 ### Line Following
-Our algorithm for following a line is fairly simple and works as follows:
+Our algorithm for following a line works as follows:
 ```C
 if (middle sensor on black and left sensor on white and right sensor on white){ //robot is going straight
   forward